zeerorg/BlogPosts/src/MultiArchDockerTravis.md

 [Buildkit](https://github.com/moby/buildkit) is a toolkit for building container images, it is used in docker and many other places and is advertised to be quite fast.
 It has a client-server architecture and you'll need to start the server and then use the client to interact with it.
 There is a fantastic [demo](https://asciinema.org/a/GYOx4B88r272HWrLTyFwo156s) on building multi-arch docker images by [Tõnis Tiigi](https://github.com/tonistiigi).

-Our process will goes like this, first we'll start the buildkit server as a container process, then we'll copy the `buildctl` binary which the command line frontend for buildkit to our `/usr/bin` directory and then we'll set `BUILDKIT_HOST` environment variable.
+Our process will goes like this, first we'll start the buildkit server as a container process, then we'll copy the `buildctl` binary which is the command line frontend for buildkit to our `/usr/bin` directory and then we'll set `BUILDKIT_HOST` environment variable.
 Finally, before_install block will look like this:

 ```yaml
 before_install: